Derixtar54/Derixtar54/README.md

-- 👋 Hi, Myself Subham Jyoti Btech from Birla Institute of Technology, Mesra.
+- 👋 Hi, Myself Subham Jyoti Btech from BIT Mesra.
 - 👀  Interested in solving real life problems and Web3.0 and blockchain development.
-- 🌱 Currently exploring  Blockchain .
+- 🌱 Currently exploring  Blockchain and DSA.
-- 💞️ I’m looking to collaborate on  development on blockchain and open source contribution.
+- 💞️ I’m looking to collaborate on  development on blockchain and DSA.
-- 📫 connect me on -subhamjyoti54@gmail.com
+- 📫 connect me on -subhamjyoti54@gmail.com   https://www.linkedin.com/in/subhamjyoti/